radiantearth/stac-spec/best-practices.md

 5. Items should be stored in subdirectories of their parent Catalog.
 This means that each Item and its assets are contained in a unique subdirectory.
 6. Limit the number of Items in a Catalog or sub-Catalog, grouping / partitioning as relevant to the dataset.
 7. Use structural elements (Catalog and Collection) consistently across each 'level' of your hierarchy.
-If levels 2 and 4 have are both only Collections then don't add a Catalog there (and vice versa), or else change every element at that level.
+For example, if levels 2 and 4 of the hierarchy only contain Collections, don't add a Catalog at levels 2 and 4.

 #### Dynamic Catalog Layout